The History of CRM From the 1950s to Today

 In 1993, Siebel founded Siebel Systems, which initially offered sales automation tools, and later expanded to develop marketing automation and customer service applications.
 Siebel Systems became the market leader and most popular sales force automation system provider at that time.

-Did you know?
 In 1995, CRM history was made and the term CRM was officially coined.
-However, there are debates on who exactly coined it.
-Suggestions on who gave CRM its official name include Siebel Systems founder Tom Siebel, educator and renowned marketing expert Jagdish N. Seth, and the Gartner Group.
+However, there are debates on exactly who coined it.
+Suggestions on who gave CRM its official name include Siebel Systems founder Tom Siebel, educator and renowned marketing expert Jagdish N. Sheth, and the Gartner Group.

 Late 1990s: The Introduction of Mobile CRM & Software-as-a-Service (SaaS)

 1999 saw the advent of a handheld CRM when Siebel Systems launched the first-ever mobile CRM called Siebel Sales Handheld.
-The device, running on the Windows CE OS, allowed users to exchange and sync customer information through the Siebel Sales Enterprise data.
+The device, running on the Windows CE operating system (OS), allowed users to exchange and sync customer information through the Siebel Sales Enterprise data.
 This made it possible for sales team members to remain up to date with all customer interactions.
-Oracle, SAP, and PeopleSoft followed suit and also released their own mobile versions.
+Some providers in the list of old CRM systems—like Oracle, SAP, and PeopleSoft—followed suit and also released their own mobile versions.

 Early 2000s: The Growth of Cloud-based CRM & Open-source Software